MicrosoftDocs/mixed-reality/mixed-reality-docs/using-visual-studio.md

 1. Select an **x86** build configuration for your app
 ![x86 build configuration in Visual Studio](images/x86setting.png)
 2. Select **Remote Machine** in the deployment target drop-down menu ![Remote machine deployment target in Visual Studio](images/remotemachinesetting.png)
 3. For C++ and JavaScript projects, go to **Project > Properties > Configuration Properties > Debugging**.
-For C# projects, a dialog will automatically pop-up to configure your connection.
+For C# projects, a dialog will automatically appear to configure your connection.
   a.
 Enter the IP address of your device in the **Address** or **Machine Name** field.
 Find the IP address on your HoloLens under **Settings > Network & Internet > Advanced Options**, or you can ask Cortana "What is my IP address?"
   b.
 Set Authentication Mode to **Universal (Unencrypted protocol)**![Remote connection dialog in Visual Studio](images/remotedeploy.png)
 4. Select **Debug > Start debugging** to deploy your app and start debugging![Start Without Debugging in Visual Studio](images/deploywithdebugging.png)